hackclub/hackclub/workshops/country-list-app/README.md

 Remember to share the URL you got after pressing the green play button on repl.it on the #ship channel

-Below are the list of what can be done on this particular project to improve and have more hacks!
-It's good to try them out for a challenge.
+Below are the list of what can be done on this particular project to improve it and have more hacks!
+It is good to try them out for a challenge.

 1. Changing the app layout by giving a new look to the app colours and styles.

 2. A filter bar can be included at top to search for a particular country.

-3. Adding a dark mode to the app will increase the accessibility
+3. Adding a dark mode to the app will enhance its dynamism

-4. More creative ideas can be implemented with your imagination.
+4. More creative ideas can be implemented with your imagination as data for real life project also available.

 5. More data can be fetched from the API like the country codes, currency, populations, currency symbols and other tons of data are available.